 PUBLIC HEALTH PROGRAMS SAVE HALF A BILLION DOLLARS PER YEAR IN FOUR COUNTRIES

-I-MAK has worked alongside five patient advocacy organizations since 2014 to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Patent challenges, drug pricing negotiations, and policy dialogues between the public and private sectors on seven HIV drugs in these four countries have reduced prices and have saved their health programs $472 million each year.
+I-MAK has worked alongside five patient advocacy organizations since 2014 to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Patent challenges, drug pricing negotiations, and policy dialogues between the public and private sectors on 15 HIV drugs in these four countries have contributed to price reductions in four countries, which are saving health programs an estimated $472 million each year.

 ONGOING PATENT CHALLENGES IN FIVE COUNTRIES COULD HELP TREAT MILLIONS MORE PEOPLE AND SAVE BILLIONS OF DOLLARS WORLDWIDE